 Welcome

-Quantification and classification are two supervised learning tasks that are both hampered by changes in data distributions, so-called dataset shifts.
-The two tasks differ in what they learn to predict: while classification predicts the class label of each individual data point, quantification deals with the prediction of the prevalence (i.e., the relative frequency) of each class in every unlabelled set of data.
-Predicting this prevalence is worthwhile whenever it can change from set to set, due to various types of dataset shift that may exist between these sets and the training data.
-Both classifiers and quantifiers can suffer from these shifts, at least as long as they are not designed to handle the current type of shift robustly.
-Notably, a robust quantifier can facilitate robust classification and a robust classifier can facilitate robust quantification under dataset shift.
+Quantification and classification are two supervised learning tasks that, in real applications, are often hampered by changes in data distributions, i.e., by dataset shift.
+The two tasks differ in what trained models predict: while a classifier predicts the class label of each individual data point, a quantifier predicts the prevalence (i.e., relative frequency) of each class in a set of unlabelled data points.
+Both classifiers and quantifiers can suffer if dataset shift is at play, at least as long as they are not designed to handle the current type of shift robustly.
+Research has shown that a quantifier robust to dataset shift can facilitate robust classification, and a classifier robust to dataset shift can facilitate robust quantification.

 Fair logo SoBigData logo